 Higher Tier Only: The Critical Angle Formula

 This higher tier covers Higher Tier Only: The Critical Angle Formula within Reflection & Refraction for GCSE Physics.
 Revise Reflection & Refraction in Waves for GCSE Physics with 15 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 10 of 13 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position